 SSL/TLS uses asymmetric encryption which makes secure key exchanges possible.
 The security of this transfer relies on two keys.
 A public key used for encryption, and a private key for the recipient’s decryption.
 Digital signatures are very sensitive, and small changes result in a very different hash generation.

 Presently SHA-256 is the most secure hashing function.
 This function expresses the possible combinations or values that results from the given input data.
 SHA stands for Secure Hashing Function, and 256 expresses the numerical quantity of the fixed bit length.
 This means that the target is correct 256 bit, and as mentioned, Bitcoin uses a 65-hexadecimal hash value.

 Using the SHA-256 function makes it (nearly) impossible to duplicate a hash.
 That’s because there are just too many combinations to try and process.
 Therefore, a significant amount of computational work is required.
-So much so that Bitcoins are no longer mined with personal computers and presently rely on Application Specific Integrated Circuits or ASICs.
-Achieving this target has the probability of 2^256.
+So much so that Bitcoins are no longer mined with personal computers.
+Presently, to mine, you need to rely on Application-Specific Integrated Circuits or ASICs.
+Achieving this target has a probability of 2^256.
 If you remember your exponents, you will deduce this is an incredibly difficult variable to hit.

 Furthermore, using this hash function means that such a hash is intentionally computationally impractical to reverse.
 The intentional result is that requires it a random or brute-force method to solve for the input.

 Consider the following, if I have 1 six-sided dice, I have a 1 in 6 chance of rolling a 6.
 However, the more sides my dice has (say 256 sides), the more my chances of rolling a 6 decrease.
 That’s 1 in 256, which is still better than your odds of using brute-force on an extent hash.